trussworks/formik-to-react-hook-form-migration-guide/README.md

 It is only a matter of time before the project is more detrimental to include as a dependency than it is helpful.
 There may even come a time when Formik is no longer compatible with modern versions of Node, React, or other meta frameworks.

-You can check for current security issues [here](https://snyk.io/advisor/npm-package/formik).

 React Hook Form has surpassed Formik in popularity based on [npm download statistics](https://www.npmjs.com/package/react-hook-form).
 While the JS ecosystem is certainly volatile, and the future of any library will always involve some degree of